AphiweNkwenkwezi/fertilityjourney/README.md

-# Update the README content to reflect Vue 2 and the app name "FertilityJourneyDashboard"
-updated_readme_content = """
 # FertilityJourneyDashboard

-This is a full-stack web application built with Vue 2 (Vite) for the frontend and .NET 8 Web API for the backend.
+This is a full-stack web application built with Vue 3 (Vite) for the frontend and .NET 8 Web API for the backend.
 The backend uses Entity Framework Core with a Code-First approach to connect to a SQL Server database.

 ---

 ## 🛠 Technologies Used

-- **Frontend**: Vue 2 (Vite)
+- **Frontend**: Vue 3 (Vite)
 - **Backend**: .NET 8 Web API
 - **Database**: SQL Server
 - **ORM**: Entity Framework Core (Code-First)